RAMA SUNDARI MANTENA

 Rama Mantena's research interests include colonial archives and the production of knowledge, historiography and the practices of history, and more recently public spheres, publicity and debates over civil society in Twentieth-century India.
 At UIC, she teaches survey and thematic courses on Modern India, on nationalism, colonialism, the British Empire, and women and gender in Indian history.
 Her first book The Origins of Modern Historiography in India

 (New York: Palgrave Macmillan, 2012) examines everyday practices surrounding acts of collecting, surveying, and antiquarianism in the early period of British colonial rule in India.
 By examining early imperial strategies of producing historical knowledge, the book traces the colonial conditions of the production of “sources,” the forging of a new historical method, and the ascendance of positivist historiography in nineteenth-century India.
-She has begun work on a new project entitled “Vernacular Publics and Political Modernity in Colonial South India, 1860-1956,” which explores the emergence of Telugu (a south Indian language spoken in present-day Andhra Pradesh) publics in the latter decades of the nineteenth century and the early twentieth century.
-The project is centered on rethinking the emergence of regional publics, cultures of democratic participation in defining and negotiating not only multifarious cultural identities, but also their relationship to the past, confronting societal inequities, challenging traditional orthodoxies—in effect tracking a new era of liberalism and the increased use of the language of political rights and representation in twentieth-century India.
+She has begun work on a new project exploring the emergence of Telugu (a south Indian language spoken in present-day Andhra Pradesh) publics at the turn of the twentieth century.
+The project aims to rethink the period between empire and nation, the early decades of the twentieth century, in which one witnesses the expansion of regional publics, of cultures of democratic participation in defining and negotiating not only multifarious cultural identities, but also their relationship to the past, the confrontation of societal inequities, challenging traditional orthodoxies—all of which in effect usher in a new era of liberalism and the increased use of the language of political rights and self-determination with open-ended political futures

 Review of Bhavani Raman's Document Raj: Writing and Scribes in Early Colonial South India, for Reviews in History (19 December, 2013).